Growing Avoiders from the Right: An Operator-Theoretic Approach: Abstract

 \section{Abstract}

 Marcus and Tardos \cite{MarcusTardos2004} proved the Stanley--Wilf conjecture by reducing pattern avoidance to an extremal problem on $0$--$1$ matrices.
-We give a parallel proof for classical permutation patterns that stays entirely in the “grow from the right’’ world of enumerative combinatorics.
+We recast the same exponential-growth conclusion for classical permutation patterns inside a ``grow from the right'' operator-theoretic framework.
 A $v$-avoiding permutation is built by right insertion; at each step we keep a pruned family of locations of $(k{-}1)$-partial occurrences of $v$ (the \emph{frontier}), each carrying its forbidden rank interval.
 The insertion step then induces a nonnegative transfer operator on a doubly weighted $\ell^\infty$ space.
-A quadratic penalty in the length makes this operator bounded, and a Neumann-series argument on a natural separable predual yields analyticity of the growth series, hence finite exponential growth for $\Av(v)$.
+A quadratic penalty in the length makes this operator bounded, and a Neumann-series argument on a natural separable predual yields a convergent operator-valued Neumann series and an operator-theoretic representation of the growth series in a disc; combined with the Marcus--Tardos exponential bound, this recovers the Stanley--Wilf finiteness conclusion for $\Av(v)$.

-The formulation is completely internal—we never pass to $0$--$1$ matrices—and it cleanly separates the pattern-dependent combinatorics of the frontier from a purely operator-theoretic core.
-In particular, we obtain an abstract “right-insertion/transfer-operator’’ theorem: any system whose frontier grows at most linearly and whose transfer operator satisfies a uniform quadratic length bound has an analytic growth series.
+The formulation is completely internal; we never pass to $0$--$1$ matrices—and it cleanly separates the pattern-dependent combinatorics of the frontier from a purely operator-theoretic core.
+In particular, we obtain an abstract ``right-insertion/transfer-operator'' theorem: for any system whose frontier grows at most linearly and whose transfer operator satisfies a uniform quadratic length bound, the associated transfer operator is quasi-compact on a doubly weighted $\ell^\infty$ space, and the Neumann series for its adjoint converges in a disc.
+In particular, all growth series obtained by pairing with continuous functionals on the dual are analytic (Theorem~\ref{thm:RV-abstract}).

 \keywords{permutation patterns, pattern avoidance, Stanley--Wilf conjecture, transfer operator, quasi-compact operator, frontier method, right-to-left growth, analytic combinatorics}

 \subjclass{05A05, 05A15, 37A30, 47A35}